bandframework/surmise/docs/howtocalibration.rst

 .. autofunction:: fit

-Once the calibration method is fitted, the base :py:class:`surmise.calibration.calibrator` assigns :py:attr:`surmise.calibration.calibrator.theta` as an attribute of the class object to communicate with the fitted method through general expressions.
-The attribute :py:attr:`surmise.calibration.calibrator.theta` has methods :py:meth:`surmise.calibration.calibrator.theta.mean`, :py:meth:`surmise.calibration.calibrator.theta.var`, :py:meth:`surmise.calibration.calibrator.theta.rnd`, and :py:meth:`surmise.calibration.calibrator.theta.lpdf`, which can be called once the user obtains the fitted calibrator.
+Once the calibration method is fitted, the base :py:class:`surmise.calibrator` assigns :py:attr:`surmise.calibrator.theta` as an attribute of the class object to communicate with the fitted method through general expressions.
+The attribute :py:attr:`surmise.calibrator.theta` has methods :py:meth:`surmise.calibrator.theta.mean`, :py:meth:`surmise.calibrator.theta.var`, :py:meth:`surmise.calibrator.theta.rnd`, and :py:meth:`surmise.calibrator.theta.lpdf`, which can be called once the user obtains the fitted calibrator.

 Those expressions are defined within the base class to simplify the usage of the fitted